 - Daisy Ferris, Women’s Humour and Parody in the Feminist Avant-Garde

 - Sean Richardson, Queer Cartographies: Mapping Modernist Sexuality

 Opportunities to carry out postgraduate research towards an MPhil / PhD exist and Dr Clay would welcome the opportunity to supervise PhD students in any area that relates to her research.
 Further information may be obtained from the NTU Graduate School.

-Dr Clay has acted as a referee for journals including Women’s History Review, Literature and History and the Journal of Modern Periodical Studies, reviewed manuscripts and proposals for Routledge and University of Wales Press and advised the Research Council of Canada on the allocation of research grants.
-From 2009-2017 she served on the editorial board of Key Words: A Journal of Cultural Materialism, journal of the Raymond Williams Society.
-She joined the Executive Committee of the Friends of the Women’s Library in 2018.
+Dr Clay has acted as a referee for journals including Women’s History Review, Literature and History and the Journal of Modern Periodical Studies, reviewed manuscripts and proposals for Edinburgh University Press, Routledge, and University of Wales Press and advised the Research Council of Canada on the allocation of research grants.
+Following ten years service on the editorial board of Key Words: A Journal of Cultural Materialism (journal of the Raymond Williams Society) she is now an editor of the Journal of European Periodical Studies (journal of the European Society for Periodical Research) and is an executive committee member of the Friends of the Women’s Library.